The Spiritual Meaning of Restless Legs, Arms, and Body Restlessness

 Why is restlessness oftentimes worse at night?

-Nighttime is when the body is supposed to wind down.
-When that hasn’t been happening, it causes anxiety, tension, fear...all kinds of feelings as night approaches, that cause “unsafety” in your system.
+Nighttime is when the body is supposed to wind down and rest.
+When that hasn’t been happening, it causes anxiety, tension, and fear as nighttime approaches.
 Because nighttime is quiet, these feelings become more noticeable...louder even.
+It becomes a space to discharge stored nervous system energy.
 If nighttime has been a long-standing “trigger time,” you are mentally and physically bracing for the restlessness and pain to kick in.

 Restlessness, Safety, and The Mind-Body Connections